top of page

 What is Tefillin?

 Introduction As Torah Observance is becoming increasingly popular amongst Christianity, one of the most common questions asked is, “What are Tefillin, and where can they be found in scripture?”
 In this article, I aim to address this question and demonstrate its relevance to the lives of God’s people.
-What is Tefillin?
+What are Tefillin?
 “Tefillin” (תְּפִלִּין) is an Aramaic word that comes from the root word “tefillah” (תְּפִלָּה), meaning “prayer”.
-Tefillin (also known as phylacteries in Engli
+Tefillin (also known as phylacteries in Engl

 The Prayer Jesus Taught